 - Module 5: Designing Games – 11 November

 - Module 6: Why is it important to teach about games? – 18 November

-At the end of the course, teachers will be asked to come up with a tailored lesson plan with game-based learning elements.
-An Editorial Board of Teachers will peer-review the lesson plans and include the best ones in the teacher’s handbook on the use of video games in schools.
-The handbook will be completed in early 2020 and will be presented at ISFE’s annual event in Brussels.
+At the end of the course, teachers were asked to come up with tailored lesson plans with game-based learning elements.
+An Editorial Board of Teachers peer-reviewed the lesson plans and included the best ones in the teacher’s handbook on the use of video games in schools.
+The handbook was presented at ISFE’s annual event, Learning by Playing on 29th September, 2020.
 The former version of the handbook (2013), is available here.

 Other education projects

 1. Past iterations of Games in Schools

 In its goal to encourage the use of video games for pedagogical purposes, ISFE entrusted European Schoolnet to carry out a study to find out more about how games are effectively and meaningfully used in school education.
 The study, conducted from Spring 2008 to Spring 2009, draws a picture of the penetration of games in schools across 8 European countries: Austria, Denmark, France, Italy, Lithuania, the Netherlands, Spain (Catalonia) and the United Kingdom.
 Read or download the report.